adamydwang/tf-insightface/readme.md

 - This project refered [tf-insightface](https://github.com/AIInAi/tf-insightface)
 - Tensorflow model can be downloaded [here](https://drive.google.com/open?id=1Iw2Ckz_BnHZUi78USlaFreZXylJj7hnP)

+## Feature

+- v1
+  - in support of insightface model
+- v2
+  - in support of insightface & facenet model
+  - add face alignment with higher accuracy, mtcnn output can be linked to tf-insightface directory.
 ## How to build it

 - `cd thirdparty`